tykkmm/PCTSV/README.md

 # sonylivdownloaded
-download both paid and free videos from sonyliv use finaldownloader for all files, run scraper first
+download both paid and free videos from sonyliv use perfectdownloader for all files

+it's features:
+checks if file is downloaded
+renames according to show name downloads subtitles